-Part 1 of the Rethinking Revenue initiative was about defining the problem that local governments' revenue systems create for local governments and their taxpayers and ratepayers.
+n the February 2022 issue of Government Finance Review, we explored the imperative to rethink how local governments fund services in "Rethinking Local Government Revenue Systems."
+This article defined the problems that local governments' revenue systems create for local governments and their taxpayers and ratepayers.
 In short, local government revenues have not remained aligned with modern economic realities.
 This contributes to distortions in the economy and unfairness in how taxpayers are treated.
 An antiquated revenue system impacts local governments' ability to provide services critical to the needs of their communities.

 There are many options for how local government revenues could be changed.
-To help guide us toward the best options, Part 2 is dedicated to developing a set of evaluation criteria.
+To help guide us toward the best options, this article is dedicated to developing a set of evaluation criteria.
 These criteria will help us differentiate between how local governments could raise revenue and how they should raise revenue.
 How local governments should raise revenue is not just or even a technical question of economics or finance.
 As we will see, questions of fairness and accountability of local government to the public are critical.
 The criteria will be used by the Rethinking Revenue initiative to evaluate suggestions we have for state and local governments as our initiative moves forward.
 More importantly, we hope that the criteria can encourage a reexamination of local revenue by state and local government policymakers and help guide conversations about the future of local government revenue.

 Isaac Newton said: "If I have seen further, it is by standing on the shoulders of giants."
-In this spirit, the Rethinking Revenue initiative started its Part 2 with the National League of Cities report, Toward a System of Public Finance for the 21st Century, which identified Guiding Principles for a Public Finance System.1 We updated and adapted those ideas for the Rethinking Revenue initiative.
+In this spirit, the Rethinking Revenue initiative began this phase with the National League of Cities report, Toward a System of Public Finance for the 21st Century, which identified Guiding Principles for a Public Finance System.1 We updated and adapted those ideas for the Rethinking Revenue initiative.
 We also would like to acknowledge the work of the National Conference of State Legislatures in its "Principles of a High-Quality Revenue System, 4th Edition."2